jinbeniyama/tdr/README.md

 and mean mode for 2001 QJ142 (Beniyama et al. 2024).

 ### Procedures
-1. Calibration (dark subtraction, flat-field correction)
+1. Calibration (dark subtraction, flat-field correction, and also masking, and splitting, which are mainly for photometry using `Moving Object Photometry (movphot)` ([bitbucket](https://bitbucket.org/jin_beniyama/movphot/src/master/)) )

-2. Stacking fits by mean, median, etc.
+2. Stacking fits by mean, median, sidereal, nonsidereal, etc.

-3. Masking and splitting
-(only for photometry using `Moving Object Photometry (movphot)` ([bitbucket](https://bitbucket.org/jin_beniyama/movphot/src/master/)) )

-4. Common ID search
+3. Common ID search (optional)

 999. Spectroscopy with Pypelt